• Clinical trials and dental societies may offer free or reduced-cost dental implants.

 Medicare and Medicaid

-Federal and state programs may help finance associated procedures or help you get other restorations such as dentures for free.
+Federal and state programs may help finance associated procedures or provide free dentures.
 It is unlikely that they cover the dental implant procedure itself, unless under very particular circumstances.

 Medicare and Medicaid are great examples of such initiatives.

-Medicare, on the other hand, is a national medical insurance program meant for those who are over 65 or who suffer from certain diseases or disabilities.
-There are a few programs but not all include dental care let alone dental implant treatment, so make sure to check the fine print.
+Medicare, on the other hand, is a national medical insurance program for people over 65 or those with certain diseases or disabilities.
+There are a few programs, but not all include dental care, let alone dental implant treatment, so make sure to check the fine print.

 Three single implants on the lower arch